Understanding Employee Retention During a Modern Age of Contract Work and Job Hopping in Washington, DC

 There are a few important factors driving the move away from lifetime job holding to continual job-hopping:

-- An increase in contract work: Companies are relying on contractors and subject matter experts for short-term initiatives.
-Professionals are flocking to contract work for the opportunity to earn more, work on exciting projects, and achieve flexibility.
+Companies are relying on contractors and subject matter experts for short-term initiatives.
+Professionals are moving to contract work for the opportunity to earn more, work on exciting projects, and achieve flexibility.

-- Advancement Opportunities: According to recent data, 41 percent of U.S. workers are classified as “continuous candidates” who are always looking out for new opportunities.
-The motivation behind continual candidates’ mindsets is varied.
+According to recent data, 41 percent of U.S. workers are classified as “continuous candidates” who are always looking out for new opportunities.
+Also, the motivation behind continual candidates’ mindsets is varied.
 Some are looking for more money, others are seeking out better work-life balance and some are looking to advance their career.

 How Can You Retain Employees in the Face of Rampant Job-Hopping?

 Employee retention is a struggle for many modern companies given the current culture of job-hopping.
 While no company can ever achieve 100 percent retention, there are things you can do to help retain great marketing talent: